lorrainea/BDA-index/BDA-index_I/README.md

 Work-in-progress
 ----------------

-This index is currently considerably slower in practice than BDA-index_I, especially when the number of occurrences is high.
+This index is currently considerably slower in practice than BDA-index II, especially when the number of occurrences is high.
-We are in the process of re-implementing the 2D range reporting algorithm to make it more competitive to BDA-index_II.
+We are in the process of re-implementing the 2D range reporting algorithm to make it more competitive to BDA-index II.

 License
 -------